 I was offered a company contract (my first!) starting this fall.
 What should I do in the meantime to make sure I'm as prepared as possible? —Melissa

 One of the biggest differences between student and professional life is that you'll be expected to be in charge of your own progress.
-Company class will move faster and may feel less intense than what you're used to, and ballet masters won't spend as much time on corrections, especially individual ones.
+Company class will move faster and may feel less intense than what you're used to, and ballet masters won't spend as much time on corrections.
 Be conscious now of absorbing general feedback in class and applying it to your own dancing.
 If you make a mistake, practice analyzing what went wrong and developing a solution rather than waiting for a teacher to tell you what to do.

 Get serious in the studio,